jpamdeth/LibraryService/README.md

 Alternately, the service can be run in a Docker container alongside a containerized MySQL instance.
 With Docker installed and the engine started, use:
  - `docker compose up`

-This will pull images with Node, install dependencies, build and copy relevant files, deploy and seed the DB schema and start the service.
+This will pull images with Node, install dependencies, build and copy relevant files, deploy the DB schema and start the service.

 Service will be available on localhost, port 3000 via either method.
  - http://localhost:3000/health